 For non-fiction pitches: send an email to ideas@longnow.org with “Pitch” in the subject line followed by a proposed headline.
 In the email, describe what you're hoping to write about and how it's relevant to Long Now's topical and temporal focus.
 If you're pitching an essay, give us a sense of the argument you're making.
 If you're pitching a feature, give us a sense of the narrative structure, who you plan to speak to, and any other key logistical details.
 If your pitch is time-sensitive, let us know.
 You're welcome to provide relevant bylines and a brief bio.

 For fiction and poetry, send an email to ideas@longnow.org with a subject line noting whether your submission is fiction or poetry.
-Attach a draft of your submission to the email.
+Link to your submission in Google Docs/Drive or include the full text of the submission in the email.
 Feel free to contextualize the work with a sentence or two in the body of the email.

 We are a relatively small team of editors and reviewers.
 While we endeavor to respond to pitches and submissions in a timely manner (within three weeks), we cannot guarantee a response to all inquiries.
 If you don’t hear from us within a month, it is likely that we are not interested in your submission.